lunanfoldomics/evoscope/README.md

 rather than a calibrated model of any specific tissue or organism.

-## Preprint
+## Preprint and citation

-A preprint describing the framework is planned / available as:
+If you use this code, please cite:

-Luca Zammataro.
-A Minimal Regulatory Spatial Model for Emergent Multicellular Organization in Dissipative Environments.
+**Luca Zammataro.**

-## Citation
+*A Minimal Regulatory Spatial Model for Emergent Multicellular Organization in Dissipative Environments.*

-If you use this code, please cite the associated preprint once available.
+(Add the bioRxiv link here after public release.)

 ## License